CanAISolutions/canai-cursor-codex-v6.1.4/docs/final-directive-polaris-dreamstate-codex-lock.md

 - Prioritize rituals/tests based on system needs and Codex alignment.
 - Evolve dynamically for new prompts, schemas, or failure modes.
 - Balance rigor with developer experience.
-- Act as Codex’s steward in every decision.
+- Act as Codex's steward in every decision.
 **You have full autonomy to decide how to implement, prioritize, and evolve the system.**

 ---

 ## SECTION 3: Blueprints and Reference
 The **Polaris Ritual Engine v3.0** and **DreamState v1.0.4** blueprints provide the foundation.
-Adapt these to align with CanAI’s current state and Orchestration needs.
+Adapt these to align with CanAI's current state and Orchestration needs.

 ### 3.1 Polaris Ritual Engine v3.0 Blueprint
 - **Reference**: `/docs/living-artifact-protocol.md` (or prior Cofounder communications).
-- **If unavailable**: Reconstruct from this directive’s summaries, generating a stub (`/docs/reconstructed-polaris-v3.0.md`) in `/docs/` and logging in `/cursor/auto-actions.log.md #stubs` for future enrichment.
+- **If unavailable**: Reconstruct from this directive's summaries, generating a stub (`/docs/reconstructed-polaris-v3.0.md`) in `/docs/` and logging in `/cursor/auto-actions.log.md #stubs` for future enrichment.
 - **Purpose**: A living integrity layer enforcing emotional, structural, and trust safeguards at runtime and in CI.
 - **Core Components**:
   - **Ritual Execution**: Validates emotional outputs, schema integrity, system health.